continuedev/continue/docs/docs/customization/context-providers.md

 { "name": "docs" }
 ```

-To learn more, visit [Talk to your docs](../features/talk-to-your-docs.md).
+To learn more, visit [Talk To Your Docs](../features/talk-to-your-docs.md).

 ### Open Files